 top of page

-Hamilton Heights Food Co-Op Now Features Wholesale Deliveries From These 6 Vendors—Plus Delivery
+Hamilton Heights Food Co-op Now Features Wholesale Deliveries From 7 Local Vendors (Don't Miss the Turkeys for Thanksgiving Day)

 Hamilton Heights Food Co-Op Now Features Wholesale Deliveries From These 5 Vendors—Plus Delivery

-Now in its third year, the Hamilton Heights Food Co-Op is changing with the times.
+Now in its fifth year, the Hamilton Heights Food Co-op is still going strong.

-Founded by caterer Lauren McGrath during the early days of the pandemic to help her favorite food purveyors, the Harlem-based co-op now has a new fish supplier and also offers delivery.
+Founded by caterer Lauren McGrath during the early days of the pandemic to help her favorite food purveyors, the Harlem-based co-op currently features seven wholesale vendors.

 "The quality is sky-high," says the self-described "local food maven," who adds that the vendors she works with "normally supply fab restaurants."